Listening out for NI's 'elusive' curlews

 'Nests easily disturbed'

-Experts are set to gather in the Republic of Ireland later this year to discuss ways to halt the bird's decline there, which is believed to be about 97%.
+The Republic of Ireland has set up a curlew taskforce to halt the bird's decline there, believed to be around 97%.

-While the situation in Northern Ireland is not as critical yet, the numbers are falling, which is a concern for conservationists.
+Experts are meeting in Northern Ireland later this year to discuss ways to help conserve the bird here.

 But casual observers can play a part too.